Updated: Aug 27

 How do you plan to incorporate more mindfulness into your day in the new year? comment below and let me know!

-She is now accepting new clients of 2021.
+She is now booking new clients of 2022.
 Apply here.